nus-cs2103/website-base/admin/common-commentary-fragment.md

 <!-- ------------------------------------------------------------------------------------------------------ -->
 <div id="{{ slugify("projectPlanning-ganttCharts") }}">

 GANTT Charts and PERT charts are popular tools in the project management domain but they are rarely useful in small software projects.
-Hence, they are not included in {{ module }} syllabus but it is **useful to know at least their names and how they look like**.
+Hence, they are not included in {{ course }} syllabus but it is **useful to know at least their names and how they look like**.
 </div>
 <!-- ------------------------------------------------------------------------------------------------------ -->
 <div id="{{ slugify("teamwork-teamStructures") }}">